The Blue Lagoon (novel): Reception

 Upon its initial publication, the book gained popularity.
 The critical acclaim was substantial, with the Times Literary Supplement commending the book's tale of discovering love and experiencing innocent mating, describing it as refreshing as the ozone that had strengthened the characters.
 The Saturday Review highlighted the novel's ability to captivate readers, its carefully constructed premise, the characters' growth from childhood innocence to self-sufficiency, and the enchanting love story.
-The reviewer acknowledged some grammatical issues but commended the author's imaginative storytelling, and went so far as to assert that the label of "romance," frequently used in contemporary works, was genuinely fitting for this novel.
+The reviewer acknowledged some grammatical issues but commended the author's imaginative storytelling and went so far as to assert that the label of "romance", frequently used in contemporary works, was genuinely fitting for this novel.

 The Athenaeums review highlighted the poetic and imaginative qualities of the story, which revolves around two children stranded on a desert island with an elderly Irish sailor, Paddy Button.
 The review praised the story's charm and emotional depth, particularly in the early chapters depicting the children's adventures with Paddy.
 It commended the portrayal of their growth, learning about love and life through their natural surroundings.
-Although the review noted the eventual rescue and return to civilization, it underscored that the most attractive aspects of the novel lie in the initial chapters and the endearing character of Paddy Button.
+Although the review noted the eventual rescue and return to civilisation, it underscored that the most attractive aspects of the novel lie in the initial chapters and the endearing character of Paddy Button.

 The Academy gave a positive review and commended Stacpoole for his treatment of delicate themes and the character development of the two children.
 It also noted the book's engaging plot and the richness of the island's descriptions, though it did have reservations about the ending.

 The Sydney Morning Herald praised Stacpoole's handling of a challenging subject matter, as well as his keen eye, accurate psychology, and "quite adequate literary skill".

 The work was acclaimed by the Review of Reviews for its uniqueness, described as a narrative that diverges from any other published story.
 Additionally, Stacpoole was praised for his authorship of an authentic, delightful, and uncomplicated romance, showcasing the author's boldness and creativity.

 The novel received acclaim from the South Australian Register, which described it as an exemplary maritime narrative suitable for both male and female juvenile readers.
 The Register also commended it for its abundance of educational insights and profound emotions that can only arise from a life of being alone and removed from society.

 The novel, as reviewed by The Japan Weekly Mail, has been described as a "moderately good tale", encompassing numerous startling incidents.
 However, they cautioned that the conclusion of the novel may leave readers feeling emotionally detached, as it was deemed unsatisfactory.